chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 Here, the full URL, including the port number, to where the CCM service was installed to is being set, and then the `useChocolateyCentralManagement` feature is being enabled.
+In your environment you would replace `https://ccmsrvserver:24041` with the DNS name of your server and the port you set.

 **NOTE:** By default, this feature is disabled, and will need to be turned on.

-Additional configuration exists for CCM Service, which allows finer grained control of how Chocolatey Agent will report into CCM.
+Additional configuration exists for CCM Service, which allows fine grained control of how Chocolatey Agent will report into CCM.
 For example:

 ```powershell